duckmanager/Bathymetric-map-Lake-Caputh/README.md

 generate_boundary_points
-    input: data_dir - containing folder 'shp_files' with shp_file of studyed area
-                    - containing folder 'outline' with .csv with depth of all edge points measured (They dont have to cover all around the water body)
-                                        .csv has to contain for each point: [N] and [E] /y and x in ETRS89 / UTM zone 33N, [Depth (m)], [Date] - Date of edge point measuring (only one Date is possible)
+    input: shp_data_dir – directory containing the shapefile of the studied waterbody point_data_dir – directory containing .csv file (no other .csv files) with measured depth values along the shoreline (e.g., in subfolder outline).
+The CSV file must contain the following columns: [Longitude], [Latitude] – coordinates in ETRS89 / UTM Zone 33N, [Depth (m)] – measured water depth at the lakeside, and [Date] – date of measurement (only one unique date is allowed) format (MM/DD/YYYY). edge_points_zero – if True, skips all interpolation and assigns zero depth to all edge points.

-    output: boundary_gdf: GeoDataFrame (epsg:25833): [geometry]- point geometry of each point, [Longitude], [Latitude] - x/y of each point in EPSG:25833, [Depth (m)] - Depth of each point, [file_id] = "artificial_boundary_points", [Date] - day of point measurement
+    output: boundary_gdf – GeoDataFrame (EPSG:25833) containing: [geometry] – point geometry, [Longitude], [Latitude] – X/Y coordinates, [Depth (m)] – water depth value, [file_id] – "artificial_boundary_points", and [Date] – date of depth assignment.

-    input variables: spacing: distance between each edge point, in m (default is 1)
+    input variables: spacing – distance between generated edge points in meters (default: 1)
                     interpoaltion_distance: distance between measured depth of edge point, within they get connected, in m (default is 150)
                     extrapolation_distance: distance to extrapolate measured depth to the side without measured point within interpolation_distance, in m (default is 15)

-    functionality: creates artifical edge points for enhanced interpoaltion precision at the edges.
-Only interpolates near measured points.
-    Creates points with "spacing" distance between on the outline of -shp file of the water body.
-Uses cKDTress for neighor identification.
-Connects each measured Depth point with the closest edge point.
-For measured points within "interpoaltion_distance" to each other, each point in between gets a depth assigned.
-The Depth gets linearly interpolated by the difference in depth between the measured points and the number of artifical edge points between.
-If no meassured point is within "interpolation_distance", edge points ~ within "extrapolation_distance" get assigend the same depth as last measured.
-All edge points without depth assigned get discraded.
+    functionality: Generates evenly spaced artificial shoreline points along the polygon outline of the waterbody with the specified spacing.
+If edge_points_zero is set to True, all points receive a fixed depth of 0 m and no measured data is used.
+Otherwise, each measured point is matched to its nearest generated shoreline point using geometric distance.
+If two measured points are within interpolation_distance, all intermediate points are assigned linearly interpolated depth values.
+If no second measured point is within reach, the depth is locally extrapolated over a distance of up to extrapolation_distance.
+All shoreline points without assigned depth are removed from the output.